-Estrogen mimickers are waving a “red flag” for humanity and we are oblivious to the drastic impact these mimickers are having on the Earth.
+Estrogen mimickers are waving a “red flag” for humanity.
+We are oblivious to the drastic impact these mimickers are having on the Earth.
 They are a group of different molecules that do not have any obvious structural similarities.
 What most of these molecules do is attach themselves to estrogen receptors in cells and mimic the action of the body’s natural estrogen.
 They are considered a possible cause of kidney, eye, liver and reproductive problems.
 For instance, an increase of estrogen levels in our lakes and rivers have been linked to male fish having characteristics of both female and male.

 “I’ve done a lot of studies throughout my career which extends back to 1973,” says research associate John Woodling.
 “This is the very first time that what I’ve found scared me.”